SvenWesterlaken/strapi-plugin-instagram-images/README.md

 ## Credits

 The original plugin was created by [Kepes](https://github.com/kepes).
 After finding some critical bugs I proposed a PR to fix them.
-Unfortunately, The PR has yet to be merged and the plugin hasn't had an updated for almost a year by now.
-Therefore, I decided to copy my fork with the fixes and publish it as a new package in order to provide further maintenance and maybe the addition of new features.
+Unfortunately, The PR has yet to be merged and the plugin hasn't had an update for almost a year by now.
+Therefore, I decided to copy my fork with the fixes, adjusted it for typescript and publish it as a new package in order to provide further maintenance and maybe the addition of new features.
 The original plugin can be found [here](https://github.com/webvibe-io/strapi-plugin-instagram).